binerogroup/documentation/networking/reaching-your-instances.rst

 The concept of a bounce server is that you create an instance with a floating IP to which you have your users connect using for example SSH (or RDP if running Windows).

 This way, only the bounce server needs a floating IP.
-Once the users are connected to the server (preferably securely, for example using SSH keys and with their own account that has not got elevated permissions), they are then able to connect down stream to other instances from the bounce server as the bounce server is also connected to the internal network(s) and is able to reach them when originating traffic from itself (there is no routing happening, users would work through the bounce server).
+Once you've connected your users to the server (preferably securely, for example by using SSH keys and with their own account that has not got elevated permissions), they are then able to connect to other instances from the bounce server as the bounce server is also connected to the internal network(s) and is able to reach them when originating traffic from itself (there is no routing happening, users would work through the bounce server).

 An upside to *not having network access directly*, but rather sending traffic through the bounce server (and using its authentication), is that malicious software that originate from your workstation will not be able to connect to the internal systems directly (as there is no network path available).

-The downside is that its cumbersome to for example copy a file to the cloud instances (as it will need to first be copied to the bounce server and then copied again from there downstream).
+The downside is that its cumbersome to for example copy a file to the instances (as you will first need to copy it to the bounce server and then copied again from there to the instance).
 The user experience is further lessened by having to use another computer than your personal workstation (the bounce server instance) to 99% of your tasks.

 Aside from this, the bounce servers own security becomes paramount.
 Updating the bounce server regularly (as well as locking it down using security groups) is highly recommended.